 The GEM-KF is a hand held wireless transmitter capable of Arming and Disarming the control panel and/or activating 2 Auxiliary Functions.
-To activate the auxiliary functions, press and hold the or seconds (see WI752 for more information).
+To activate the auxiliary functions, press and hold the

+A or A key for 1.5 seconds (see WI752 for more information).
 Enter the RF ID# and AUX 1 and AUX 2 options for each Keyfob.